stratosphereips/NetSecGame/README.md

     - Interfaces, each with one IP address
     - Networks
     - Allowed connections between hosts
-- Internet host (as external router) (are a Node in RouterConf)
+- Internet host (as an external router) (are a Node in RouterConf)
     - Interfaces, each with one IP address
     - Which host can connect
 - Exploits
     - which service is the exploit linked to

 Very important is that we made an addition to the NodeConfig objects in our Cyst configuration to include the property 'note' with the text 'can_start_attacker'.
-Meaning that the game env will take these host as candidates for the random start position.
+Meaning that the game env will take these hosts as candidates for the random start position.

 ## Agents Implemented
-Currently the implemented agents are:
+Currently, the implemented agents are:

 - Q learning agent in `agents/q_learning/`
 - Double Q learning agent in `agents/double_q_learning/`